kosatnkn/catalyst/README.md

 - Initialize router
 - Run server

-## Creating a New Project using Catalyst
+## Creating a New Project Using Catalyst

 A new project can be created in one of two ways.